 What is the Difference?

 There are a couple fundamental differences between cycling and compression shorts.
-First and foremost, bike shorts have padding.
+First and foremost, bike shorts have padding in the seat area.
 This padding is incredibly important as it is what separates you from your bike saddle on a long ride.
-These pads are usually made of a chamois-like material, so very soft, and can be of various thicknesses.
+These pads are usually made of a chamois-like material (actually made of synthetic fibers to look like a piece of chamois), so very soft, and can be of various thicknesses.
 They are stitched in to the short in a very seamless manner so the part of your body that had contact with the pad does not chafe.
+Having this chamois pad in your shorts also affects the design, as bike shorts cannot be as snug through the seat as compression shorts would typically be — which leads us to the next difference.

 What To Look for in a pair of Compression Shorts